OR13/didme.me/README.md

 Actions help you program automation associated with your memes.

+You can even use actions to perform cryptographic operations such as:

+- Signing and Verifying Verifiable Credential
+- Transferring Crypto Currency
+- Encrypting and Decrypting Content

 There are many actions you might find useful, here is a short list to start with.

 - [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)